 The responsible entities of the registered entity are responsible for the other information.
-The other information obtained at the date of this auditor's report is information included in the members' report, but does not include the financial report and our auditor's report thereon.
+The other information obtained at the date of this auditor's report is information included in RMIT University Student Union Incorporated's members' report, but does not include the financial report and our auditor's report thereon.